Wendy W. Fox MOT, OTR/L

 Assistant Professor of Occupational Therapy

-Mom, Daughter, Friend, Student, Occupational Therapist, Educator, Religious participant, Community Advocate, Horticulturalist, and a "Ms. Fix-It".
+Mom, Daughter, Friend, Student, Policy wonk, Occupational Therapist, Educator, Religious participant, Community Advocate, Concert goer, Horticulturalist, and a "Ms. Fix-It".

-Wendy’s practice as an occupational therapist has been very rich over the last twelve years.
+Wendy’s practice as an occupational therapist has been very rich over the last sixteen years.
 She spent four years with Bryn Mawr Rehab (part of the Jefferson Health System) working primarily on the Traumatic Brain Injury unit and secondarily with the medically complex and stroke units.
 There, she also gained experience in work hardening, day treatment (TBI), and outpatient departments.
 Wendy has been with HCRManorCare since 2005 as a per diem therapist specializing in sub-acute rehab and longer term client care.
-Prior to full time employment with USci, Wendy had been an adjunct instructor for four years.
-She has recently partnered with the Geriatric Education Center of Philadelphia to educate on the matters of incontinence training by healthcare workers for elders adults.
-Wendy hopes in the near future to partner with a health policy agency and use her therapy background to advocate for healthcare issues effecting elders in the surrounding Philadelphia area.
+Prior to full time employment with USciences, Wendy had been an adjunct instructor for four years.
+She has recently partnered with a local Continuing Care Retirement Community (CCRC) on a research project investigating transition of the older adult.
+Wendy has run several CarFit events in the local and extended Philadelphia community benefiting elder driver safety.

 Clinical Practice & Research Interests: